justbyitself/taowei/docs/README.md

 - words

-## Normalization
+## Input normalization
 Many functions accept variadic sources `(...Any) -> Iterable`.
-Inputs are normalized by `concat`: strings stay single values, iterables yield their elements, next‑only iterators are consumed once, and other values are yielded as single items.
+Inputs are normalized by [concat](/docs/concat.md): strings stay single values, iterables yield their elements, next‑only iterators are consumed once, and other values are yielded as single items.
 - Normalization rules (summary):
   - Strings are treated as single values (not iterated as characters).
+If you really need a iterator of characters, use [chars](/docs/chars.md) function.
   - If a source is iterable (has Symbol.iterator), its elements are yielded.
   - If a source is an iterator (has next() but no Symbol.iterator), it is consumed once via an internal adapter; one‑shot iterators are advanced/consumed.
   - Non-iterable, non-iterator values are yielded as individual items.